VladChat/luggage-scale/blog_src/content/posts/2025/10/trump-approval-slipping-among-latinos-but-democrats-haven-t-made-major-gains-han.md

 - Build materials: Stainless steel hooks and reinforced plastic or aluminum bodies hold up better during frequent use.
 - Size and portability: Slim profiles slip into outer pockets without adding meaningful weight.
 If you travel with a carry-on only, prioritize compactness.

-If you’re comparing models, see our overview of travel-ready picks: <a href="https://www.luggage-scale.com/best-luggage-scales">Best Luggage Scales</a>.
+If you’re comparing models, see our overview of travel-ready picks: Best Luggage Scales.

 ## Real-World Scenarios Where Hand Powered Scales Shine